Oklahoma City Comets: Oklahoma and Oklahoma City RedHawks (1998–2014)

-Gregorio Petit is the lone OKC player to record two grand slams in one game, accomplishing the feat June 22, 2010, at New Orleans.
+Gregorio Petit is the lone OKC player to record two grand slams in one game, accomplishing the feat on June 22, 2010, at New Orleans.

-On September 14, 2010, the Texas Rangers ownership announced that they were moving their Triple-A affiliation to the Round Rock Express (formerly the Astros' Triple-A affiliate).
-On September 15, the RedHawks were sold to Mandalay Baseball Properties, which also owns or operates four other Minor League Baseball teams, and is part of the Mandalay Entertainment conglomerate chaired by entertainment industry executive Peter Guber.
-On September 20, Mandalay entered into a formal agreement for the RedHawks to become the Astros' new Triple-A affiliate.
+On September 14, 2010, the Texas Rangers' owners announced that they were moving their Triple-A affiliation to the Round Rock Express (formerly the Astros' Triple-A affiliate).
+On September 15, the RedHawks were sold to Mandalay Baseball Properties, which also owned or operated four other Minor League Baseball teams, and is part of the Mandalay Entertainment conglomerate chaired by entertainment industry executive Peter Guber.
+On September 20, Mandalay agreed to make the RedHawks the Astros' new Triple-A affiliate.

-Anderson Hernandez put together the longest hitting streak in team history August 2 – September 2, 2011 – a streak that lasted 30 games.
+In 2011, Anderson Hernandez put together the longest hitting streak in team history: 30 gamed from August 2 to September 2.

 The 2013 Redhawks made numerous entries into the club's record book.
 The RedHawks set the team record for most runs scored in a game at Chickasaw Bricktown Ballpark and tied the club record for most runs scored in a game overall in a 24–5 win against Colorado Springs on August 3, 2013.

 The 2013 squad also compiled the longest overall and home winning streaks in club history.
 The RedHawks won 12 straight games overall from July 26 to August 6.
 They continued winning at home, stringing together 17 consecutive wins at Chickasaw Bricktown Ballpark from July 26 to August 20.